Azure/RDS-Templates/wvd-templates/Create and provision WVD host pool/README.md

 - **Existing Subnet Name**
 - **Virtual Network Resource Group Name**

+### Windows Virtual Desktop Persistent Desktop
+The following property will change the default template behavior from setting up a non-persistent environment to persistent if changed to True.

+- **Enable Persistent Desktop**.
+Default value is False, change to True to creat the host pool with persistent desktops.

-## Authentication to Windows Virtual Desktop
+### Authentication to Windows Virtual Desktop
 Enter the following information to authenticate to Windows Virtual Desktop and register the new virtual machines as session hosts to a new or existing host pool.

 - **Rd Broker URL**
 - **Existing Tenant Group Name**.
 If you were not given a specific tenant group name, leave this value as "Default Tenant Group".
 - **Existing Tenant Name**
 - **Host Pool Name**
 - **Tenant Admin Upn or Application Id**.
 If you are creating a new host pool, this principal must be assigned either the *RDS Owner* or *RDS Contributor* role at the tenant scope (or higher).
 If you are registering these virtual machines to an existing host pool, this principal must be assigned either the *RDS Owner* or *RDS Contributor* role at the host pool scope (or higher).

   > [!WARNING]
   You cannot enter a UPN that requires MFA to successfully authenticate.
 If you do, this template will create the virtual machines but fail to register them to a host pool.

 - **Tenant Admin Password**
 - **Is Service Principal**.
 If you select **True** for **Is Service Principal**, enter your Azure AD tenant ID for the **Aad Tenant Id** parameter to properly identify the directory of your service principal and successfully authenticate to Windows Virtual Desktop.
 Otherwise, leave the **Aad Tenant Id** parameter empty.

 Click the button below to deploy: